foshlabs/DialogSemiconductorWrapper/README.md

 ####  reset()
 ####  accelerometerCalibration()
 There are some predefined commands function

-Finally you could create command request someselve by function
+Finally you could create command request by someselve with cmd function
 ####  cmd(cmd, data = [])
-cmd is command name from table which is describe in downpage data is array input of hex or dec data whatewer
+cmd is command name from table which been described its function data is array input of hex or dec data whatewer

 | cmd | description |